 Barney Backhoe sees children playing and has an idea for a wonderful surprise.
 But he wants to keep his idea secret until his project is finished.
 His friends wonder why Barney is collecting branches, paint, wood, shingles, and other bits of debris.
 Kids will love lifting 50 flaps to explore with Barney and to guess his big idea.Book Details:Format: Board BookPublication Date: 2/10/2009Pages: 12Reading Level: Age 1 and Up

 These books are without a doubt the definitive and most entertaining biographies of scientists for young readers.
 Author and artist Mike Venezia provides hilarious, cartoon-style illustrations to complement his easy-to-read text and full-color reproductions of the scientists' sketches and notebooks.Book Details:Format: PaperbackPublication Date: 3/1/2010Pages: 32Reading Level: Age 6 and Up

 Check out the most popular brands: Munchkin, Playtex & Dr. Brown's.
-Our prices go low, very low.
+We work hard to make our prices as competitive as possible, and offer some of the lowest prices online.
+We encourage you to compare prices.
 We ship FAST - overnight to more than 75% of the country, and in 2 days to everyone else.
-Free on all orders over $49.
-We don't hide our telephone number, like most websites.
+We do everything possible to ensure that your shopping experience is hassle-free, fun and rewarding.